Shraddha (TV series): Plot

 Now the focus shifts to Pratima's life and her own troubles.
-She can’t conceive which is why her husband misbehaves with her and is physically abusive.
+She cannot conceive which is why her husband misbehaves with her and is physically abusive.
 Pratima is actually married to Satya, Swayam's brother.
 Shraddha learns of Pratima's plight and emotionally supports her.
 Shraddha's family is looking for her parents to get some property papers signed by them.
 During this time her eldest brother Santosh realizes the truth and feels guilty.
-Meanwhile Pratima learns of Satya and Swayam's search for Shraddha as they too want her signature for the mall as Shraddha is the sole owner of the land.
-When Pratima learns of this, she sends Shraddha away.
+Meanwhile, Pratima learns of Satya and Swayam's search for Shraddha as they too want her signature for the mall as Shraddha is the sole owner of the land.
+When Pratima learns of this, she manages to send Shraddha away.

 Swayam decides to marry Shraddha and then get her sign willingly.
 Pratima overhears this plan and warns her family.
 Satya breaks all ties with Pratima when he learns that she's been helping Shraddha.
-On the other hand Swayam finds and says sorry to Shraddha, Shraddha refuses to forgive him but her parents agree.
-Swayam helps Shraddha’s mother to recover her eyesight as she is blind and Shraddha forgives him.
-Then Swayam asks for Shraddha’s hand in marriage.
+On the other hand, Swayam finds and says sorry to Shraddha, Shraddha refuses to forgive him but her parents agree.
+Swayam helps Shraddha's mother to recover her eyesight as she is blind and Shraddha forgives him.
+Then Swayam asks for Shraddha's hand in marriage.
 Everything goes alright until Swayam starts feeling guilty as he has fallen in love with Shraddha.
 Finally he reveals the truth and leaves.
 Shraddha is heartbroken.

-Manoj (middle brother) finds Shraddha’s parents, ask for forgiveness and takes them back home.
+Manoj (middle brother) finds Shraddha's parents, ask for forgiveness and takes them back home.
 Shraddha agrees to marry Raja who is actually a goon.
-Santosh doesn’t want it but Namrata, his wife, convinces him that otherwise she would be married to Swayam who will make her pay forever and also they will later save her from Raja.
+Santosh does not want it but Namrata, his wife, convinces him that otherwise she would be married to Swayam who will make her pay forever and also they will later save her from Raja.
 Swayam learns of it and rushes to save Shraddha's life.
-Raja is jailed, Shraddha forgives Swayam, the family is repentant and finally Shraddha Swayam marries before happiness also knocks Pratima’s life as she reveals the truth he is impotent and not her.
+Raja is jailed, Shraddha forgives Swayam, the family is repentant and finally Shraddha and Swayam marry and he reveals the truth he is impotent and not her.
 Satya accepts her as his wife and also asks for forgiveness.